Updated: Jul 18, 2021

 Colon, Lymphoid, Ovarian & Adrenal Cancer Cells

-2) Reduces Risk Of Brain Disease
+2) May Reduce Risk of Brain Disease

-3) Reduces Risk Of Heart Disease
+3) May Reduce Risk of Heart Disease

 Heart disease is the leading cause of death in adults worldwide.

-4) Reduces Risk Of Diabetes
+4) May Reduce Risk of Diabetes

-Quercetin may reduce blood sugar levels.
+Quercetin has been shown to lower blood sugar levels.

 5) Reduces Inflammation

-6) Reduces Symptoms Of Allergies
+6) Reduces Symptoms of Allergies